robertsdotpm/p2pd/docs/source/rest_api.rst

 Peer addresses will be passed to the 'open' resource.
 A number of strategies are used to try establish connections.
-The order of success will define how fast connections can be openned.
+The order of success will define how fast connections can be opened.

 .. code-block:: shell